Batear¶

 Ultra-low-cost — under $20 per node with off-the-shelf parts

-Single codebase — builds as Detector or Gateway via config
+Single codebase — builds as Detector, Gateway, or Wired Detector via config

 Quick Start¶